ConnectedLib/course-in-a-box/modules/capacity/_posts/2001-03-01-capacity-at-any-size.md

 title: Capacity at any size
 ---

+Libraries big and small, urban and rural, can use the principles in this module to enhance their capacity to serve their communities.
+Let's look at three fictional examples of a large urban library, a mid-sized suburban library, and a small rural library all leveraging their community assets to build capacity.

 ## Large, Urban Library: Gotham City Public Library
 <img src="{{ site.baseurl }}/img/capacity/big_city_med.png"  ALT="Big City"/>